 The port employs a number of launches and cargo punts including a 100-passenger harbour boat named Isiponono, which is used for trade and business tours of the port.
-A pollution boat named Udonti also serves the port.
+A pollution boat named Udonti also serves the port but is (in 2015) currently out of service.
 Several private companies provide commercial diving services and the port also maintains a fully equipped diving team.

-The NSRI, which has moved into a modern station base at the Point, operates several deep-sea and smaller rescue craft.
+The NSRI, which occupies a modern station base at the Point, operates several deep-sea and inshore rescue craft.

 The port of Durban handles the greatest volume of sea-going traffic of any port in southern Africa.
-For the 2008/09 financial year ended 31 March 2009, the Port of Durban handled a total of 4,554 sea-going ships with a gross tonnage of 114,723,266 or about 38 percent of the ships calling at all South African ports.
+For the 2015 calendar ended 31 December 2015, the Port of Durban handled a total of 3,875 sea-going ships with a gross tonnage of 136,539,949 or about 35 percent of the ships calling at all South African ports by gross tonnage.

-Cargo handled during the fiscal year 2011/12 amounted to 78,100,851 tonnes, which included oil and petroleum products and containers.
+Cargo handled during the fiscal year 2015 amounted to 81.188 million tonnes, which included oil and petroleum products and containers.

-The combined Durban container terminals handled 2,698,173 TEUs (twenty foot equivalents) during 2011/12 of which imports were 1,121,216 exports were 1,077,265 and 499,692 TEU were transhipped.
-Included in the above were 32,130 TEUs that were shipped coastwise.
-Containers handled at Durban represented 62 percent of the total number of containers handled at South African ports.
+The combined Durban container terminals handled 2,770,335 TEUs (twenty foot equivalents) during 2015 of which 1,380,342 TEU were imports, and1,389,993 TEU were exports.
+Included in the above were427,697 TEU that were transshipments and 36,456 TEUs that were shipped coastwise.
+Containers handled at Durban represented 60 percent of the total number of containers handled at South African ports.